Hierarchical Language Models for Semantic Navigation and Manipulation in an Aerial-Ground Robotic System: Methods

+In the last step, the real-world waypoints $\mathbf{S}_{\text{real}}$ are obtained by sampling this optimized B-spline and projecting them into real-world coordinates using the spatial scaling factor $s_{\text{cell}}$ from Equation~(\ref{eq:prop}):

-This real-world waypoints $\mathbf{C}^{*}_{\text{real}}$ then form the basis for semantic guidance, with the aerial robot’s ground-projected position serving as a continuously updated local navigation anchor for the ground robot.
+These waypoints form the basis for semantic guidance, with the aerial robot’s ground-projected position serving as a continuously updated local navigation anchor for the ground robot.

-\subsubsection{Ground robot – Local semantic navigation and manipulation}
+\subsubsection{Ground Robot – Local Semantic Navigation and Manipulation}

-Acting as the follower in the aerial-ground system, the ground robot performs iterative local navigation that is continuously coupled to the aerial robot's projected path and semantic observations.
-This process is implemented through \texttt{go1\_following\_start()}, which continuously and iteratively guides the robot using semantic inputs from the aerial robot.
+Inspired by the classical Dynamic Window Approach (DWA) \cite{fox1997dynamic}, the ground robot acts as the follower in the aerial–ground system and performs iterative local navigation within a dynamic workspace defined by the aerial robot’s projected path and semantic cues, implemented through \texttt{go1\_following\_start()}.

-At each iteration, the robot generates a set of candidate velocity directions \( \theta \) uniformly distributed over \( 360^\circ \), and evaluates them using a cost function that reflects goal alignment, obstacle avoidance, and environmental constraints.

-The semantic input for this local planning is derived from the VLM, which processes bird-view images to generate a task-specified local semantic map centered at the aerial robot’s projection point.
+Similar to the global path planning, the semantic input for this local planning is derived from the VLM, which processes bird-view images to generate a task-specific local semantic map centered at the aerial robot’s projection point.
 The map includes object-level annotations (\texttt{type: target, main, obstacle, landmark}) and part-level annotations for the ground robot (\texttt{parts: head, body, tail}) with their coordinates (\texttt{coordinate}).
-These annotations allow the system to estimate the robot's current orientation and target-relative position in the local frame.
+These annotations enable the local motion planner to estimate the robot's current pose, obstacle distribution, and target-relative position within the local frame.

-Inspired by the classical Dynamic Window Approach (DWA) \cite{fox1997dynamic}, we compute the cost for each candidate direction \( \theta \) using a semantically-augmented weighted cost function \(J_{\text{local}}(\theta)\).
-The cost function is defined and provided in Appendix.